JieWang0313/Data-Science-Power-in-Improving-Investment-Returns/README.md

 ## Preprocessed data, Charts and Prediction Results

-If you want to check the reprocessed data, charts and prediction results, please go the corresponding file folders in this repository.
+If you want to check the reprocessed data, charts and prediction results, please go to the corresponding file folders in this repository.